 According to gardening experts, such items can act as a natural fertilizer, packed with minerals and nutrients that help promote plant growth.
 What’s more, they are eco-friendly, and far cheaper than buying commercial fertilizers — saving you money in the long run.
 So before you ditch any household items, you might want to check out these seven surprising household items to help your plants grow.

 If your plant is wilting though, try these 5 top tips you can do to save a dying plant before it’s too late.
-Even if you don't have a backyard, here are 7 best plants to grow on a balcony
+Just avoid these 7 composting mistakes and these are the 7 composting tips everyone needs to know.

 In addition, when used in compost, this provides structural support for roots and helps to break up thick and clumpy soil.
 Who knew?